RainDrops88/CDV01_Career_Goals_Reflection_EMMMAT25501_PTO2505_A_Emmanuel-Mathonsi_CDV01/README.md

 1. **Anticipated Challenges**:

+    - Time management with other responsibilities for instance work and family, Setting a fixed weekly schedule and break the course into smaller milestones will the strategy i use to overcome.

+    - Technical content might feel overwhelming, therefore would Joining online forums or peer study groups for support.

+    - Syntax differences and paradigms across languages, will therefore consider learning one language at a time using project based learning to stay focused.

+    - Abstract concepts can be hard to grasp without real use.
+Practicing daily to build problem-solving skills.

+    - Self-doubt or fear of publishing unfinished code,would Break projects into smaller milestones using Agile boards (GitHub Projects).

+    - Lack of feedback or motivation without deadlines.

+    - Finding beginner-friendly projects.

+    - Breaking into the industry without prior experience.

     - Identify potential obstacles or challenges in reaching your goals.
     - Consider strategies to overcome these challenges.
 2. **Opportunities for Growth**: